 A second reason to be optimistic is the existence of clear signs of a cultural change with regards to what the region may achieve in the future.
 These signs are related with the great value being assigned to the definition of long term objectives and to the development of pragmatic strategies to achieve them.
 This entails having a clear idea of where a country is headed to in terms of its development and its international insertion, what it can effectively achieve and, most particularly, which steps would be necessary to move forward along the chosen path.
 It is possibly in this aspect where the greatest differences between the countries of the region can be found.
-Deeply rooted structural issues, yet unresolved, including those related with the active participation of all social actors in the development of the nation, can sometimes explain these differences.
+Deeply rooted structural issues, yet unresolved, including those related with the active participation of all social Future global and regional governance: a view from the Deep South actors in the development of the nation, can sometimes explain these differences.
 In some cases the countries are still on their way towards achieving greater social inclusion.
 These can account for a certain propensity towards political instability and even towards economic and social policies of a more radical nature.
 In such cases future perspectives are more questionable and uncertain.